Flowers (Miley Cyrus song): Commercial performance

-"Flowers" spent seven weeks on top of the Billboard Global 200 and Billboard Global Excl.
-US charts, becoming Cyrus' first number-one single on both charts since their launch in September 2020.
+"Flowers" debuted atop the Billboard Global 200 and Billboard Global Excl.
+US charts, becoming Cyrus's first number-one single on both charts since their launch in September 2020.
+It topped both global charts for thirteen non-consecutive weeks, tying with Mariah Carey's "All I Want for Christmas Is You" as the second longest-running number-one on the Global 200, and with Harry Styles's "As It Was" (2022) as the longest-running number one on the Global Excl.
+US, respectively.
 During its first three weeks it gained 179.1, 217.1 and 185.6 million streams worldwide consecutively, which became the fifth, second and fourth biggest weeks ever for a song in the Billboard Global 200's history.
-It also became the first song since the Kid Laroi and Justin Bieber's "Stay" in October 2021 to gain over 100 million global streams for at least seven weeks in a row and the first in the chart's history to do it in seven debut weeks.
+It also became the second song in the chart's history to gain over 100 million global streams for at least eight weeks, after the Kid Laroi and Justin Bieber's "Stay" in 2021.
+On the issue dated July 8, 2023, it returned to the number one on the Global 200 after a 10-week break, which was the longest gap in the chart's history, excluding "All I Want for Christmas Is You".
+It topped the 2023 year-end Global 200 and Global Excl.
+US charts.